Why I Started Curos

 Over the course of many conversations, I told my dad that I was unsure if holistic approaches would be able to add days to his life, but I was damn confident supporting his treatment with a healthy lifestyle would add life to his days.
 We talked at length about ‘quality of life.’
 My hope was that we could help build a program for him that would help make the good days come a little more often and the bad days a little less intense.

 I went on a mission to discover, learn and interpret everything I could about what the holistic world had to offer for people diagnosed with Glioblastoma.
-As someone who has 10 years consumer-life experience with Integrative care, I thought this would be a quick, manageable task.
+As someone who has 10 years consumer-life experience living healthy, I thought this would be a quick, manageable task.

-- It is difficult, if not impossible to know who and what to trust at first glance.
+2. Who to trust: It is difficult, if not impossible to know who and what to trust in the holistic universe.